spruteanu/scrambler/docs/Dsl.md

 ```

 ### IntelliJ IDEA IDE highlighting/context completion support
-DataScrambler API DSL support is defined in `org.prismus.scrambler.value.ValueDefinition.gdsl` and it is included in final jar.
+DataScrambler API DSL support is defined in `org.prismus.scrambler.data.ValueDefinition.gdsl` and it is included in final jar.
 IntelliJ IDEA IDE will detect the definition automatically and will provide DSL methods highlighting and
 context support code/type completion.